vamsibanda/forex-rl-challenge/README.md

 I will list results from challengers here by sorting them w.r.t. the industry-standard,

-risk measures including (but not limited to) Calmar, Sortino, Omega ratio(s), etc.
+risk measures including (but not limited to) the Calmar, Sortino, Omega ratio(s), etc.

 Why use my features as environment summary? because they're performing well!